simonmichael/hledger_site/src/gain-calculation.md

     income:capital gains
 ```

-This decreases our remaining unrealized gain down to 0
+This decreases our remaining unrealized gain down to 0:
-(`hledger bal -W --gain -b 2021-02-07 -H`):

 ```
+$ hledger bal -W --gain -b 2021-02-07 -H

 Historical gain in 2021-02-01..2021-03-07, valued at period ends:

                             || 2021-02-07  2021-02-14  2021-02-21  2021-02-28  2021-03-07